A Trick of the Tail: Composition and music

 The opening track, "Dance on a Volcano", was the first song written for the album.
 Rutherford felt that, in contrast to the material on The Lamb..., it was easy to write, and was intended to show how Genesis would move forward.

 "Entangled" originated from a piece by Hackett that Banks particularly liked, and the latter went on to write the chorus and closing synthesiser solo for the song.
 Hackett also wrote the lyrics which Collins thought had a Mary Poppins feel to them.
 Rutherford recalled that Hackett "started writing verses which were very airy-fairy and then he came down with a bang".

-"Squonk" is based on the North American tale of the Squonk which, when captured, dissolves in a pool of tears.
-The song combines a main theme written by Rutherford against a middle section written by Banks, and was designed to sound like Led Zeppelin's "Kashmir".
+"Squonk" is based on the North American myth of the Squonk which, when captured, dissolves into a pool of tears.
+The song combines a main theme written by Rutherford with a middle section written by Banks, and was designed to resemble Led Zeppelin's "Kashmir".

 "Robbery, Assault and Battery" was mostly written by Banks, in an attempt to replicate the humour in some of Gabriel's lyrics.
-Collins, who also contributed to the writing, sang the song in character, inspired by his earlier role as the Artful Dodger in Oliver! before he became a professional musician.
+Collins, who also contributed to the writing, sang the song in character, inspired by his role as the Artful Dodger in the original London production of the musical Oliver!.

-"Ripples..." was a combination of a 12-string guitar piece composed by Rutherford and a piano-led middle section written by Banks.
+"Ripples..." was a combination of a twelve-string guitar piece composed by Rutherford and a piano-led middle section written by Banks.
+The song includes a guitar solo by Hackett featuring an EMS Synthi Hi-Fli guitar synthesiser.

 Banks's track "A Trick of the Tail" took form as a song some years before the band recorded it.
 He was inspired from reading the novel The Inheritors by William Golding and "Getting Better" by the Beatles, and wrote about an alien visiting Earth.
 When it came to selecting tracks for the album, he wanted to include "something lighter and more quirky."

 The closing song, "Los Endos", was written by the whole band.
 Collins came up with the basic rhythmic structure, inspired by his work in side project Brand X and "Promise of a Fisherman" by Santana, wanting to take the looser playing style into Genesis.
-Banks and Hackett wrote the main themes, including reprises of "Dance on a Volcano" and "Squonk", and Collins sang a few lines from "Supper's Ready" (on the 1972 album Foxtrot) on the fade-out, as a tribute and final goodbye to Gabriel.
+Banks and Hackett wrote the main themes, including reprises of sections of "Dance on a Volcano" and "Squonk"; Collins sang a few lines from "Supper's Ready" on the fade-out as a tribute and final goodbye to Gabriel.
 The opening section of "Los Endos" was recorded for a completely different song, "It's Yourself", which was later released as a B-side.
-"Los Endos" became a live favourite, and continued to be played through to the 2007 Turn It On Again tour.
-In 2014, Hackett added the song to the playlist of his extended Genesis Revisited II tour.
+"Los Endos" became a live favourite, and continued to be played through to the band's 2007 Turn It On Again tour.
+In 2014, Hackett played "Los Endos" on his Genesis Revisited II solo tour.